 Operating in the Azerbaijani market requires patience and a long-term perspective.
 It is important to have a local partner that facilitates the marketing and selling goods and services and interacts with the local government.
 Identifying a reliable partner requires sufficient due diligence.
 The U.S. Embassy’s Commercial Unit can help U.S. companies conduct market research, identify potential partners, and conduct due diligence.

-The Azerbaijani retail business is becoming increasingly regulated and moving off the “street” into shops and retail outlets.
-Azerbaijani consumers are price-sensitive and brand-conscious.
+The Azerbaijani retail sector is becoming increasingly regulated and moving off the “street” into shops and retail outlets.
+Azerbaijani consumers are price sensitive and brand conscious.
 U.S. goods and services typically enjoy a price premium and good brand recognition.
 New shopping malls and supermarkets have increased the profile of western brands in recent years.
 Counterfeit consumer goods, however, are a problem.
 Furthermore, the Azerbaijani market remains segmented based on income.
 The largest share of the population earns a monthly wage of approximately $366 and has limited disposable income; a small, but growing middle class earns roughly $1,000 per month; and a concentrated, but very wealthy segment of the population, mostly located in Baku, has sufficient income to purchase luxury goods.
-The 2015 currency devaluations, and, more recently, decreased oil prices and the COVID-19 pandemic, have somewhat decreased the purchasing power of the majority of Azerbaijanis and reduced demand for high-end goods and services.
+The 2015 currency devaluations, and, more recently, decreased oil prices and the COVID-19 pandemic, has still somewhat decreased the purchasing power of many Azerbaijanis and reduced demand for high-end goods and services.

-As Azerbaijan develops its tourism industry, the number of visitors from Iran, Iraq, and the Gulf Cooperative Council (GCC) states has increased significantly, representing a growing segment of the shoppers in Baku’s malls.
+As Azerbaijan develops its tourism industry, the number of visitors from Iran, Iraq, and Gulf Arab states have increased significantly, representing a growing segment of the shoppers in Baku’s malls.